Spring Cycle Pre-Review Deadline: March 7

 Faculty members in the SOM are eligible to be principal investigators.
 A faculty member must be a full-time employee (51%) at the assistant professor level (including Research and Clinical Assistant Professor, Lecturer and Instructor) or above.
 Volunteer faculty members are not eligible.

--Salary support for personnel such as post docs, residents, researchers and graduate students is acceptable with justification.
-However, RSGs cannot be used to support faculty salaries.
+-Salary support for personnel such as post docs, researchers and graduate students is acceptable with justification.
+Faculty salaries are ineligible.

--Equipment, defined as durable items costing over $5,000, is not eligible for funding.
+-Equipment, defined as durable items costing over $5,000, is not allowable.

-- A grant final report form will be due in the ADR office within two months after the end of the funding period.
+-The Final Report Form is due to the ADR Office within 60 days of the grant end date.
 Faculty who do not submit this report will lose eligibility for future awards.